MODM Clinical Database Management

 Data Management

-Introduction to the SAS language
+Introduction to SAS

-- Statistics Reminder
+- Statistics Review

-- Experimental designs: parallel designs, paired series designs, crossover designs, bioequivalence tests
+- Experimental designs: parallel designs, paired-series designs, crossover designs, bioequivalence tests

-Epidemiological studies
+Epidemiological Studies

-Medical writing
+Medical Writing

-Assessment methods:
+Assessment Criteria:

-- Written exam – SAS practical exam and continuous assessment
+- Written Exam – SAS Practical Exam and Continuous Assessment

-- Supervised project and written report
+- Supervised Project and Written Report

 Speakers